 A well-arranged living room has to be functional.
 For example, if you have a TV, make sure the larger sofa is facing the TV as opposed to the side chairs, suggests Brodin.
 “This allows for the best viewing for the most members of your family or guests,” he says.

-Brar also suggests investing in furniture that serves multiple purposes — like a sleeper sofa, coffee table with shelves, or an ottoman with storage.
+While living room furniture arrangements help fuse style with functionality, it’s also a good idea to invest in multifunctional pieces.
+Brar suggests acquiring furniture that serves multiple purposes — like a sleeper sofa, coffee table with shelves, or an ottoman with storage.
 For example, this Joss and Main Cordell sectional offers a sofa, sleeping solution, and storage all in one.

 Will artwork be prominently displayed, or is it an afterthought?
 For serious art collectors, designing around their pieces is crucial per DeRosa and Manhan.
 “Make sure it’s visible from the main seating area so you and your guests can enjoy it,” they suggest.